 - In a guardianship , the court appoints someone to manage the day-to-day living issues of the protected person.
 The guardian makes decisions regarding matters such as education, health care and housing.
-Many of our clients seek guardianship so they can make health care decisions for elderly or mentally ill family members.
+Clients often seek guardianship so they can make health care decisions for elderly, disabled or mentally ill family members.

 We handle every step for you in order to establish the guardianship or conservatorship.
 We draft and file the petition in the Probate Court, prepare and present witnesses, and are with you at every hearing.